 The Jefferson Library contains the historical record of the educational and scholarly activities of the Thomas Jefferson Foundation; in addition, some business records are also preserved.
 All record groups, as they are processed, are added to the Foundation Archives database.
 Collections that have restricted access are so noted; special permission to use these materials may be requested by submission in writing to the President of the Thomas Jefferson Foundation.
 Otherwise, all archival materials are open and available to users upon completion of requisite forms.

-Currently, as of September 9, 2014, 88 online resources are made available to all researchers at the Thomas Jefferson Foundation; a small percentage are available to all Internet users but the preponderance are site-licensed with restricted access.
+Currently, over 100 full text research databases and other online research tools are made available to all researchers at the Thomas Jefferson Foundation; a small percentage are available to all Internet users but the preponderance are site-licensed with restricted access.
 The list and links to individual titles are available on the Research Databases page.

 The library occasionally mounts special exhibits in our lobby area.
 Our current exhibit (running through spring 2017) is Jefferson in Our Times, an examination of the portrayal of Thomas Jefferson in works of fiction.
 Past exhibits have included:

 - Jefferson In Our Times: Popular Representations in American Fiction (May 2016 - May 2017)

 - Slavery at Monticello: A Chronological Selection of Literature (January 19, 2012 - April 15, 2012) (click for exhibition checklist PDF)

 - Lucy Meriwether Lewis Marks: Virginia Planter and Doctoress, 1752-1837 (May 3-November 12, 2009)

 - Thomas Jefferson and the Good Book (Spring 2007)

 - Thomas Jefferson and the Origins of American Political Parties (September 9, 2003-January 31, 2004) (click for exhibition checklist PDF)